Kirpalsinh9/First_Re_Act_App/README.md

 ### `npm start`

 To start the app.
-This is just basic react app that shows some json data that stored locally in js file according to the state of the component.
+This is just basic react app that shows some json data that stored locally in json file according to the state of the component.